-Appendix B contains brief details of the respective responsibilities of the JISC, the Trustee, the investment adviser and the investment managers.
+Appendix B contains brief details of the respective responsibilities of the Trustees, the investment adviser and the investment managers.
 Appendix B also contains a description of the basis of remuneration of the investment adviser and the investment managers.

 8.5.
-Does the Trustee make any investment selection decisions of its own?
+Do the Trustees make any investment selection decisions of their own?

-Before making any investment selection decision of its own, it is the Trustee's policy to obtain written advice from its investment adviser.
+Before making any investment selection decision of their own, it is the Trustees' policy to obtain written advice from their investment adviser.
 The written advice considers the suitability of the investment, the need for diversification and the principles contained in this SIP.
-It is also the Trustee's policy to review its own investment selection decisions on a regular basis, based on written advice.
+It is also the Trustees' policy to review their own investment selection decisions on a regular basis, based on written advice.

 8.6.
-What is the Trustee's policy on employer-related investments?
+What is the Trustees' policy on employer-related investments?

-The Trustee takes necessary steps to comply with the relevant legislation on employer-related investments and will review the Scheme's exposure to any employer-related investments at least annually to ensure the Scheme is in compliance.
+The Trustees take necessary steps to comply with the relevant legislation on employer-related investments and will review the Group's exposure to any employer-related investments to ensure the Group is in compliance.